confluentinc/ksql/quickstart/quickstart-docker.rst

 As a pre-requisite, you will need Docker Compose.
 If you are new to Docker, you can get a general overview of Kafka on Docker: http://docs.confluent.io/current/cp-docker-images/docs/quickstart.html

-1. Clone the Confluent KSQL Docker demo repository:
+1. Clone the Confluent KSQL Docker quickstart repository:

 <TODO: insert link>